 Understanding black-box predictions via influence functions

 Localized hepatic lobular regeneration by central-vein-associated lineage-restricted progenitors

 Jonathan M. Tsai, Pang Wei Koh, Ania Stefanska, Liujing Xing, Graham G. Walmsley, Nicolas Poux, Irving L. Weissman, and Yuval Rinkevich

 Proceedings of the National Academy of Sciences (PNAS) 2017

 An atlas of transcriptional, chromatin accessibility, and surface marker changes in human mesoderm development

-A comprehensive roadmap from pluripotency to human bone, heart and other mesoderm cell types
+Mapping the pairwise choices leading from pluripotency to human bone, heart, and other mesoderm cell types

 Denoising genome-wide histone ChIP-seq with convolutional neural networks